jennifert/Slim-3-web-Service-with-Sample-TypeScript-client-side-code/README.md

 # slim_yaml_service_client_ts
-A web service built using slim 3 that uses yaml parser to search tags.
-Examle to retrieve is shown via typescript.
-This was created to searh jekyll blog _post folder.
+A web service built using slim 3.

+It uses the  that uses "mnapoli/front-yaml" composer library to search in Yaml tags in a folder _post.

+This was an example built to see if it can be used to create a new site but keep the post directory and work around it.